Search for messages and more in Teams

 To save a message, select More options > Save this message .

-To see a list of your saved messages, select your profile picture at the top of the app, then choose Saved.
-Or use the shortcut command /saved in the command box at the top of the app.
+To see a list of your saved messages, select your profile picture at the upper-right of Teams, and then choose Saved.
+Or, use the shortcut command /saved in the search box.

 Tap Search and enter a search term or phrase.
 Tap Messages or People to narrow your results.